BedrockHubIO/.github/README.md

 ## What are we?
 BedrockHub.IO is an organization that focuses on Minecraft Bedrock Edition.
 They have an official Discord server for Minecraft PE | Minecraft Bedrock Edition Texture Packs and more.
-Their website also showcases other projects they are working on.
+On our website you can also find other projects we are working on.

 We are owned by the parent organization/company RushNation Studios